-- (i) International air travel of passengers, except as permitted by MHA. - (ii) Metro Rail. - (iii) Cinema halls, gymnasiums, swimming pools, entertainment parks, theatres, bars and auditoriums, assembly halls and similar places. - (iv) Social/ political/ sports/ entertainment/ academic/ cultural/ religious functions and other large congregations.
+- (i) Schools, colleges, educational and coaching institutions will remain closed till 31 July, 2020.
+Online/ distance learning shall continue to be permitted and shall be encouraged. - Training institutions of the Central and State Governments will be allowed to function from 15 July, 2020, for which Standard Operating Procedure (SOP) will be issued by the Department of Personnel & Training (DoPT). - (ii) International air travel of passengers, except as permitted by MHA. - (iii) Metro Rail. - (iv) Cinema halls, gymnasiums, swimming pools, entertainment parks, theatres, bars, auditoriums, assembly halls and similar places. - (v) Social/ political/ sports/ entertainment/ academic/ cultural/ religious functions and other large congregations.